onzfonz/comp227/src/content/3/en/part3d.md

 Enabling node means that ESlint knows that we can use the `process` variable, and allows you to rely on a system that has helped countless developers with similar situations who have come before you.

 > **NB** when you make changes to the *.estlintrc.cjs* file, play close attention to errors in there as well!
-Webstorm will highlight issues.
+WebStorm will highlight issues.
-If there are, Webstorm will report the issues to you, and you can look at the terminal output to see more details about it.
+If there are, WebStorm will report the issues to you, and you can look at the terminal output to see more details about it.
 >
 > ![terminal output from npm run lint](../../images/3/55.png)